Analyze your bank statement

 Bank Statement Loan Requirements

-Requirements vary by lender, but here are the typical standards across the non-QM market in 2026:
+Requirements vary by lender, but here are common patterns across the non-QM market in 2026:

 Bank statements: 12 or 24 months of personal or business bank statements